 The Android package manager extracts these libraries when installing your APK on a compatible 64-bit, x86-powered device, placing them under your app's private data directory.

-In the Google Play Store, the server filters applications so that a consumer sees only the native libraries that run on the CPU powering his or her device.
+In the Google Play Store, the server filters applications so that a consumer sees only the native libraries that run on the CPU powering their device.

 The NDK provides native versions of Android APIs for 64-bit x86 machine code

 starting from Android 5.0 (Android API level 21).
-If your project files target
+If your project targets

-ndk-build automatically selects the right set of native platform headers and
+ndk-build automatically selects the API level 21 headers and libraries for you